‘America’s Lost Vikings’ Archaeologist Blue Nelson Talks About Why Everyone Loves The Vikings

-New series, America’s Lost Vikings, delves into the Vikings involvement with early American soil.
-According to the interpretation of some Viking age literature, the potential is there that the Vikings touched down on American soil as early as 500 years prior to Christopher Columbus.
+A new series, America’s Lost Vikings, delves into the Vikings involvement with early American soil.
+According to the interpretation of some Viking-age literature, the potential is there that the Vikings touched down on American soil as early as 500 years prior to Christopher Columbus.
 Archaeological evidence also shows that this did happen at L’Anse aux Meadows in Newfoundland, which is on the northeast coast of Canada.
 Using state-of-the-art science and experimental archaeology, this new series will aim to uncover how much of America was explored by the Vikings.

 “The question of just how much of North America the Vikings explored hasn’t been investigated to this degree,” said Marc Etkind, general manager of Science Channel, according to the Hollywood Reporter.

 “The latest scientific technology may help us answer just how far they got, where they went and who they encountered.”

 America’s Lost Vikings opens at L’Anse aux Meadows in Newfoundland.
 There is evidence to suggest that Vikings touched down at this location around the year 1000.
 However, it is here that the trail has seemed to go cold.
 Other evidence of Viking habitation was never found, indicating to experts that the Vikings may have only touched down briefly and never returned.
 However, archaeologists and explorers Blue Nelson and Mike Arbuthnot were determined to find out more.